 The church of Trondenes is a historical gem

-Some of the biggest guns built in World War II were transported from Germany to Trondenes for the occupying forces.
+Some of the biggest guns built in World War II – the Adolf Guns – were transported from Germany to Trondenes for the occupying forces.
 To secure the waterway to the iron ore harbour of Narvik from allied attacks, they stationed the canons on top of the Trondenes peninsula.
 From here, they could sink any allied ship.
-This is the only place in the world where these guns are preserved, and they can be visited inside the military premises of Trondenes Fort.
+This is the only place in the world where these guns are preserved, and they can be visited inside the military premises of Trondenes Fort at regular hours.

 Trondenes historic centre explains all the history

 To put all this history into context, go visit the Trondenes historic centre.
-The rich Viking heritage is well explained, and you get to hear the story of the mighty chieftains of the area.
+Here you follow the history from the stone age onwards.
+A beautiful bronze age necklace and a big iron age cauldron are among the treasures.
+The rich Viking heritage is explained in depth, and you get to hear the story of the mighty chieftains of the area.
 The middle ages are an equally rich period in local history.
 More sinister is the exhibit on WWII, when Soviet POWs were forced to built fortifications while being starved and mistreated.

 Trondenes medieval farm makes history alive

-More lively than any museum is the Trondenes medieval farm, a reconstruction of a typical farm from the 12th c.
-Different from most museum, you actually get to meet the inhabitants of the farm, from the mighty matrone Jorunn running the farm with a firm hand to the farm hand Limp-Halvor.
+More lively than any museum is the Trondenes medieval farm, a reconstruction of a typical farm from the 13th c.
+Different from most museums,. you actually get to meet the inhabitants of the farm, from the mighty matrone Jorunn running the farm with a firm hand to the farm hand Limp-Halvor.
 You’re invited to take part in the daily chores, such as cutting linen and tending the animals.
+Or you can just sit down for a chat about the good old days.

 Walk around Trondenes for more insight

-The Trondenes area contains more than the established sights.
+The Trondenes peninsula is also a place to explore on your own.
 Just outside the Trondenes church, there are the remnants of the prisoners camp from WWII.
 Walk across the road toward Lake Laugen, and see remnants from the time when people from the northernmost part of Norway were housed in a camp here while their war-torn towns and villages were rebuilt.
 The lake itself is a bird’s sanctuary.
-Finally do the walk down to Altevågen to see the remnant of Viking boat houses, the longest of which is 30 metres.
+Finally do the walk down to Altevågen to see the traces of Viking boat houses, the longest of which is 30 metres.
 All these things need a trained eye, but the walk is easy and beautiful through culture landscapes and nature.

 Harstad has the best food in the north